 Georgia Hospital Association (GHA) is a nonprofit trade association of member hospitals and individuals in administrative within those institutions.
 Founded in 1929, GHA serves more than 170 hospitals in Georgia.
 Its purpose is to promote the health and welfare of the public through the development of better hospital care for all Georgia citizens.

 Great Lakes Health Connect (GLHC) is among the leading providers of health information exchange services in the nation.
-Based in Grand Rapids, Michigan, GLHC seamlessly and securely facilitates the transmission of more than a billion electronic health record messages each year, to 129 health systems and nearly 4,000 primary, secondary, and allied care provider offices across the state.
+Based in Grand Rapids, Michigan, GLHC seamlessly and securely facilitates the transmission of more than a billion electronic health record messages each year, to 129 hospitals and nearly 4,000 primary, specialty, and allied care provider offices across the state.
 The community-based nonprofit is dedicated to improving the quality and accessibility of healthcare information by creating care-connected communities across Michigan and beyond.
 For more information, visit www.gl-hc.org.

 HEALTHeLINK, the Western New York Clinical Information Exchange, is a collaboration among hospitals, physicians, health plans and other health care providers to serve the eight counties of western New York State.
 HEALTHeLINK was created to enable the secure exchange of clinical information to improve both efficiency and quality at the point of care, while also helping to control health care costs.
 HEALTHeLINK is also part of the Statewide Health Information Network of New York (SHIN-NY).

 Illinois Health Information Technology Regional Extension Center (ILHITREC) at Northern Illinois University provides education, training, direct technical assistance to providers and practices throughout the state.
 ILHITREC assists thousands annually in earning Medicaid incentive payments, progressing through Meaningful Use stages, and planning, implementing, and achieving quality improvements goals.